-BIO 320 Histology (4) F (even-numbered years).
-Identification and description of microscopic structure, organization of tissues and organs, preparation of tissues for observation and study.
-Three hours lecture, three hours lab.
-Prerequisite: BIO 105 and BIO 215.
 BIO 450 Independent Research/Project (1-5) F, Sp, Su.
 Investigation of a research problem, project, or topic on an individual conference basis.
 Prerequisite: Junior or Senior status with a biology major and a 2.5 GPA; BIO 105, CHE 111 and 120, MAT 116.

 BIO 455 Entomology (4) F (odd-numbered years).
 Introduction to the insects that will focus on their taxonomy, natural history, physiology, development, and ecology.
 Three hours lecture, three hours lab.
-Prerequisite: BIO 105 and 115, both with a grade of C or above.
+Prerequisite: BIO 106 and 225, both with a grade of C or above.